A New Hard Fork of Bitcoin

 But it’s not up to me.

-Other people are ruining the Bitcoin project.
+Other people are damaging the Bitcoin project.
 Core developers have become self-interested, lazy, and corrupt.
 Miners have abdicated their duty, to maximize both [1] the utility of the network, and [2] their own txn fee revenue.
 Bitcoin culture has many entrenched errors, and is probably unfix-able at this point.

 2. Errors?
 Isn’t Bitcoin already unstoppable?